Salzburg: Organic restaurants, eateries, and cafes

 Arguably the city's best pizza can be had when entering a non-descript entrance on Franz-Josef-Straße south of Paris-Lodron-Straße: Here you find a place boringly dubbed Organic Pizza Salzburg, and this is exactly what it is: A totally unpretentious venue serving glorious 100% organic pizza in vegetarian, vegan and omnivore varieties, all well worth their 9.80 to 16.80 EUR.
 Instead of the standard base made from wheat you may order one made with spelt.
 Choose your drinks from the fridge (most, but not all organic), and have a home-made organic and vegan cake with fairly traded ingredients and/or a locally produced ice-cream to end your meal.
 No frills, just love, and in contrast to other fast food places covered here you will be served on real plates instead of paper waste.
 Unfortunately the place is closed on Mondays and Sundays.

-Just a few steps from Organic Pizza Salzburg you'll find a novelty in the city: a crowd-founded vegan cafe opened its doors recently.
+Just a few steps from Organic Pizza Salzburg you'll find a novelty in the city: a crowd-founded vegan cafe.
 The Gustav serves breakfast, sandwiches, soups and salads as well as smoothies and cakes, everything predominantly organic.
 Unfortunately it is closed most days of the week, so check below to avoid a bad surprise.

 Coffee and cakes